ssougnez/uTinyMceIcons/README.md

 uTinyMce installs a tinymce plugin allowing editors to insert font awesome 4.2 icons in Umbraco rich text editor.

+# Update

+## 1.0.3

+To work properly, "uTinyMceIcons" depends on the "noneditable" plugin of tinyMce.
+Basically, during the installation the class "fa" was defined as the "noneditable_noneditable_class" setting in the "web.config" making all the elements with this class non editable.
+This is required in order to avoid content editor writing content inside the "span" containing the font awesome icon.

+This new version now uses the name of the class defined in the "web.config" whether it's "fa" or not.
+This means that if you already are using this setting with another value than "fa" (for whatever reason), "uTinyMceIcons" will now use this value instead of "fa".
+This ensure that "uTinyMceIcons" works whether you were already using the "noneditable" plugin or not.

+**Note that changing the value of this setting ("noneditable_noneditable_class") after having inserted some icons in the content can create issue with them.
+Indeed, once you changed the setting value, icons will become editable, that could lead to unwanted behaviors.
+In this case, the only solution is to change the source code in tinymce to replace the old class with the new one.
+Another possibility consists in clicking on the icon, trying to place the caret after it, then clicking on the flag icon in the toolbar to edit the icon.
+Finally, just submit the form to automatically change the class.**

+## 1.0.2

+Ensure that "uTinyMceIcons" works when used in a grid.

 # Installation

 You can install this plugin via NuGet using the command